Shirley Conran: ‘Why do girls fear maths?’

 “Don’t banks do that for you?” suggests Jess, whose ambitions are more directed towards the stage.
 Conran shakes her well-coiffed blonde bob.
 “Don’t think banks don’t make mistakes,” she counsels.
 “You need maths so you can check up on other people.”

 Our national failings in maths are well known, with as many as one in five of us lacking even basic numeracy skills.
 But the particular focus of Conran’s crusade is how disproportionately this collective deficit has an impact on women and their prospects.
-As Maths Action’s strapline puts it, “Maths is a feminist issue.”
+As the Maths Anxiety Trust’s strapline puts it, “Maths is a feminist issue.”

 Analysis of the 2014 GCSE results shows that girls achieved more A* and A grades than boys in all the major subjects except maths.
 What’s more, twice as many boys as girls took maths and further maths A Level, while university maths courses remain predominantly male.